ben833/organitza/README.md

 To test:

-`node node_modules/lab/bin/lab -m 99999 tests/tests.js`
+`source .env && node node_modules/lab/bin/lab -m 99999 tests/tests.js`

+The `source .env` makes sure the testing environment has all the environment variables it needs.

 This repo is also a docker environment meant to be deployed to a Heroku container registry.
 See https://devcenter.heroku.com/articles/container-registry-and-runtime